Aninhassain/converter/CONTRIBUTING.md

 ## 📄 License

-By contributing to ConverterHub, you agree that your contributions will be licensed under the MIT License.
+By contributing to AAA Converter, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to ConverterHub! 🎉
+Thank you for contributing to AAA Converter! 🎉